Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### Alert Scheduling & Re‑triggering (Global)

-- End‑of‑timeframe evaluation only: a unified scheduler triggers checks on timeframe boundaries (1M/5M/15M/30M/1H/4H/1D).
-Heatmap, RSI, and RSI Correlation are evaluated on TF closes; tick-driven checks are disabled by default.
+- End‑of‑timeframe evaluation only: scheduler runs every 5 minutes; alerts are evaluated on timeframe closes (5M/15M/30M/1H/4H/1D).
+Tick-driven checks are disabled by default.
 - Crossing/Flip triggers: fire when the metric crosses into the condition from the opposite side (or a regime flip occurs), not on every bar while in‑zone.

 See `ALERTS.md` for canonical Supabase table schemas and exact frontend implementation requirements (Type A/Type B/RSI/RSI‑Correlation), including field lists, endpoints, validation, and delivery channel setup.